hschoenburg/hellochain/tutorial/03-make.md

 # Makefile

-Now lets add a short makefile so we can build our basic app.
+Now let's add a short makefile so we can build our basic app.
 Open up your `Makefile` and add the following code.
 Later we will add an additional command to build our CLI tools.

 ```bash
 # simple Makefile